justin-napolitano/giving-up/index.md

 ### Athletic Wear

 This is a bit of a reflection on the fitness industry in general.
 Much of the gear I need in my daily life does not need to be techincal.
 That said polyester and Nylon are incredible materials that are incredibly durable and do not directly harm animals.
-I I think there is place for them in certain settings.
-However, most of the time technical clohting is overkill.
+I think there is place for them in certain settings.
+However, most of the time technical clothing is overkill.
 I need to think this through.
 I am aware of the damange microplastics do to the environment.
 I need to research more to better understand what else I can manage.

 ### Exposed Skin